DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand.
-Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2015.
+Author: Anoma Ranaweera, Medical Writer, New Zealand.
+Chief Editor: Dr Amanda Oakley, Dermatologist, New Zealand, January (2015)

-Apremilast (Otezla®; Celgene, New Jersey, USA) is an oral small-molecule inhibitor of the enzyme phosphodiesterase 4, which plays an important role in chronic inflammation associated with psoriasis.
+Apremilast (Otezla®, Celgene) is an oral small-molecule inhibitor of the enzyme phosphodiesterase 4, which plays an important role in chronic inflammation associated with psoriasis.

 In July 2019, apremilast was also approved by the FDA for treatment of mouth ulcers associated with Behçet disease.

 In September 2014, the US Food and Drug Administration (FDA) approved the use of apremilast in patients with plaque psoriasis.
-It was approved for use in New Zealand in psoriasis in November 2016.
+It was approved for use in the European Union in January 2015, and New Zealand in psoriasis in November 2016.

 Apremilast was approved for the treatment of plaque psoriasis in patients: